-Change font size (Zoom) with Ctrl/Command+Mouse Wheel
+Change font size with Ctrl/Command+Mouse Wheel

-|If this checkbox is selected, a particular editor font size can be changed by rolling the mouse wheel while holding the Ctrl/⌘ key. |
+Enable this option to be able to change font size in the editor by rolling the mouse wheel while holding the Ctrl key.

 Use soft wraps in editor

 If this checkbox is selected, soft wraps (or word wraps) are used in the editor.